dmarsico1/ParallelHeatSolver/README.md

 # ParallelHeatSolver

-Parallel C++ code to solve the forced heat equation with periodic boundary conditions.
+Parallel C++ code to solve the forced heat equation in two dimensions with periodic boundary conditions.
 The MPI cartesian topology routines are used to decompose the domain into rectangles.

 To compile: make heat